FabianIDE/sports-wheelchair-project/ProjectDescription.md

 * OPTIONAL: Arduino HR sensor
 An expansion, if time allows, is to use heartrate data to more reliably predict the energy usage of the sporter.

+*Of the sensors above, the speedometer (Hall sensor + magnet) and the Arduino HR sensor are not in the list. *